georgyo/sshtrap/README.md

 sshtrap -alsologtostderr -port 2022
 ```

-Or to use your actual host keys
+Or to use your actual host keys.
+This requires the trap to run as root, so you most likely don't want to do this.

 ```
 sudo sshtrap -alsologtostderr -port 2022 -rsa_key /etc/ssh/ssh_host_rsa_key -dsa_key /etc/ssh/ssh_host_dsa_key -ecdsa_key /etc/ssh/ssh_host_ecdsa_key